 Google offers some guidelines for publishers that want to implement paywalls.

-There are two types of sampling that Google advises publishers to use: metering and lead-in.
 The former gives users a quota of articles before blocking access to content, while the latter limits viewing to a small portion of the entire article.

 Metering